Cecil Leitch: Golf career

 In 1914 she won the first of her four British Ladies Amateurs, taking the title from Muriel Dodd.
 Her opportunity to possibly win several more was interrupted for five years during World War I. When the Championship was restarted after the war, she won her second straight title then the following year made it three in a row.
 Leitch was able to reach the Championship finals on six occasions, and in 1926 won her fourth British title, a record she shares with Joyce Wethered.
 She received golf lessons from Thomas Renouf, the head professional at Silloth.

+Leitch retired from competition in 1928 having won 12 UK national titles, plus five French Ladies Amateurs and one Canadian Women's Amateur.

+Leitch was a regular writer on golf for newspapers and magazines, and published three books on golf: Golf for Girls (1911), Golf (1922), and Golf Simplified (1924).

 Later life

-Leitch retired having won 12 national titles plus she captured five French Ladies Amateurs and one Canadian Women's Amateur.
-She wrote two books on golf, the first titled Golf was published in 1922 in Philadelphia and London by J. B. Lippincott & Co. and the second titled Golf Simplified was published in London by Thornton Butterworth in 1924.
+After retirement from competitive golf, Leitch worked in the antiques trade and later in cinema.
+She was a prominent member of many voluntary and campaigning organisations, including the National Playing Fields Association the Central Council of Physical Recreation, and the YMCA.
+She also played a key role in the foundation of the Women Golfers' Museum.

 Death

-She died on 16 September 1977 at her home in London.
+Leitch died on 16 September 1977 at her home in London.